ylrax/data_scrapping/README.md

 ## Garfield comic strip scrapper

-This python 3 script obtains comic strips from a web and saves them into the computer as images.
+This python 3 script gets comic strips from a web and saves them into the computer as images.

-There are no economical intentions to this project, all rights reserved to the owners of the content.
+There are no economical intentions on this project, all rights reserved to the owners of the content.